jenkins-infra/release/.github/ISSUE_TEMPLATE/1-lts-release-checklist.md

 - [ ] Confirm the automatic announcement has been sent to the [jenkinsci-dev](https://groups.google.com/g/jenkinsci-dev) mailing list and [community forums](https://community.jenkins.io/c/blog/23).

 - [ ] Check with security team that no security update is planned.
 If a security update is planned, revise the checklist after the public pre-announcement to the [jenkinsci-advisories mailing list](https://groups.google.com/g/jenkinsci-advisories).

+- [ ] For a new LTS baseline's ".1" release, if there were [recent security advisories](https://www.jenkins.io/security/advisories/) for fixes in Jenkins weeklies after the LTS baseline that had to be backported:
+  - [ ] Update those advisories to mention the new 2.xxx.1 LTS release as an additional fix version ([example](https://github.com/jenkins-infra/jenkins.io/pull/7036))
+  - [ ] Update [warnings metadata](https://github.com/jenkins-infra/update-center2/blob/master/resources/warnings.json) to exclude the ".1" release ([example](https://github.com/jenkins-infra/update-center2/pull/761))
+  - [ ] Inform the Jenkins security team about the need to update CVE metadata to exclude the new LTS line from affected version ranges.

 ## LTS release